 What to Expect

-You run absurdly low pressure on a Fat Bike.
-In most cases we run a mere 3 to 5 psi is all.
+You run absurdly low pressure on a fat bike.
+In most cases, we run a mere three to five psi is all and it’s not unusual to drop into the one to two psi range.
 You need to best distribute your weight across a, sometimes, very soft surface and since conditions can and will change over the course of a single ride, you may find yourself adding or removing air several times over that one ride.

-In most cases, three to five psi is all the pressure you need.
+In most cases, three to five psi is all you need, and it’s not unusual to drop into the one to two psi range.

 You will need a small pump and a fat-bike specific tire pressure gauge that will be accurate with low pressures.
 We use the Accu-Gauge and have had very good results.
 Any small, packable bike pump works.
 We’ve been lugging around the Topeak Master Blaster or the better part of a decade.